game-of-nfts/gon-testnets/README.md

 In the quiz game, the organizers will airdrop 100 Quiz NFTs that are owned by 100 preset addresses around `2023-03-21 08:00 UTC`.
 Participants are required to **guess the answer** to the question in `Task Data`, which serves as the secret key to decrypt the mnemonics.
 The participants must then use the mnemonics to generate these preset addresses and transfer the NFT according to the flow.

-The quiz questions cover different domains which are related to the Cosmos world.
+The quiz questions cover different domains which are related to Cosmos and NFT.
 All answers are single words containing lowercase characters, hyphens, and Arabic numerals.

 **Task Data:**